Building and Testing Best Practices

 In an ideal world, a robot completes the same tasks every day without interruption or fail.
 However, in the real world, robots sometimes get stuck.

-Robots typically get stuck due to the following reasons:
+Robots typically get stuck due to the following reasons.

-• A robot doesn't understand an element in a user interface (UI).
+A robot doesn't understand an element in a user interface (UI)

-How to plan for this scenario: Remember that a robot interacts with an application differently than a human does, and build your robot intentionally for the robot's requirements.
-For instance, humans typically interact with software using their vision.
+For example, many people interact with software using their vision.
 When people encounter issues, they often click around and troubleshoot to find a way forward.
 Robots don't have these abilities.
 A robot can do only what it's programmed to do, nothing more or less.
 While building a robot, thinking about its actions programmatically, rather than visually, helps you build more effectively.

-• The UI or HTML for a page changes.
+The UI or HTML for a page changes

-How to plan for this scenario: The robots in Oracle Integration are continually evolving to better handle these scenarios.
+The robots in Oracle Integration are continually evolving to better handle these scenarios.
 Additionally, you can use global targeting in your actions so that you can more quickly update fields when needed.

 Define Inputs Using Robot Connections